L0-Regularized Quadratic Surface Support Vector Machines: Declarations

-During the preparation of this work, the authors used ChatGPT to improve language and readability with extreme caution.
+During the preparation of this work, the authors used generative AI technologies to improve language and readability with extreme caution.
 After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.